mycelium-ethereum/perpetual-pools-contracts/documentation/contract-reference.md

   );
 ```
 Emitted when a pool has a price change execution.
 If a pool fails to update, a `PoolUpdateError` will be emitted instead.
+- `oldPrice` The price from the penultimate price execution.
+- `newPrice` The new price used for execution in the interval just passed.
+Both `oldPrice` and `newPrice` are an average of the price changes that have occurred during an interval (a price sample is taken whenever the price changes).
+- `updateInterval` The interval length in seconds
+- `market` The market identifier for the market that's been sampled
-- `pool` An
+- `pool` The pool that was updated

 #### PoolUpdateError
 `event PoolUpdateError(string indexed poolCode, string reason);`
 Emitted when a pool fails a price change execution.
-Since pools are updated in groups, this is used to signal an issue instead of reverting and leaving all pools out of date.
+Since pools are updated in groups, this is used to signal an issue without reverting and leaving all pools out of date.
 - `poolCode` The pool's identifier
 - `reason` The reason for the failure.
 The most likely reason is that the `ERC20.transfer` call failed when transferring the fee to the fee holder.